 4. Empower and train your agents for whatever arises

 “Does this item run large?” the customer asks.

-“No I think it’s pretty normal,” the agent answers.
+“No I think it’s pretty normal,” the customer support team answers.

-As many CEOs like to say “It’s better to ask forgiveness than permission.”
-A customer service team who has to work too hard to track down an answer only to be told they don’t have the authority to address the problem are dis-incentivized from caring about being problem solvers.
+As many high-achievers like to say “It’s better to ask forgiveness than permission.”
+A customer service team who has to work too hard to track down an answer only to be told they don’t have the authority to address the problem are dis-incentivized from caring about being problem solvers and leveling-up the customer experience.
 The right training and nurturing of this such a proactive customer service mindset still rare in the industry.
 Being one who makes it work will set you apart.

 5. Optimize your tools